omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ```

 :::caution Avoiding gas price complaints
-Withdrawing from Immutable X will cost the user a gas fee, so encouraging users to wait and group their withdrawals with larger amounts is recommended to avoid gas price complaints.
+Withdrawing from ImmutableX will cost the user a gas fee, so encouraging users to wait and group their withdrawals with larger amounts is recommended to avoid gas price complaints.
 :::

 There will be a time period between preparing the withdrawal, and the user being able to complete the withdrawal into their mainchain (L1) account.
 A simple way to monitor the withdrawal process is monitoring the user’s different account balances as shown in [Balances](#erc20imx-balances).